Why Lagoped chooses recycled wadding

 Time to read 6 min

-At Lagoped, we have made a clear choice: to make outdoor equipment more respectful of the environment and of living things .
-Each material we use is carefully selected to reduce our impact and promote a more sustainable model.
+At Lagoped, we have made a clear choice: outdoor gear that is more respectful of the environment and living beings.
+Every material we use is carefully selected to reduce our impact and promote a more sustainable model.

-When it comes to designing insulated clothing, there are two main options: animal down and synthetic wadding .
-While the former has historically been prized for its thermal performance, it now raises many ethical and environmental questions.
+When it comes to designing insulating clothing, two main options exist: animal down and synthetic wadding.
+While the former has historically been valued for its thermal performance, it now raises many ethical and environmental concerns.
 Recycled wadding, on the other hand, offers a sustainable and responsible alternative without compromising on warmth or comfort.

-Down comes from the feathers closest to the body of birds, primarily ducks and geese.
-It helps regulate their temperature and provides optimal insulation against cold and moisture.
-These properties make down a popular insulator for many products, including down jackets, sleeping bags, and bedding .
+Down comes from the feathers closest to the birds' bodies, mainly ducks and geese.
+It helps them regulate their temperature and provides optimal insulation against cold and moisture.
+These properties make down a prized insulator for many products, including jackets, sleeping bags, and bedding.

 However, down harvesting is far from harmless.
-While some labels guarantee down from animals slaughtered for their meat, investigations reveal that live plucking is still practiced, inflicting severe suffering on the animals.
-Furthermore, some down comes from birds from the foie gras industry, a practice already controversial for its breeding conditions.
-Each year, more than 600 million geese and 3 billion ducks raised and slaughtered in intensive farms could suffer from this suffering.
+While some certifications guarantee down from animals slaughtered for their meat, investigations reveal that live-plucking is still practiced, causing severe suffering to the animals.
+Furthermore, some down comes from birds raised in the foie gras industry, a practice already controversial for its farming conditions.
+Each year, more than 600 million geese and 3 billion ducks raised and slaughtered in intensive farms could suffer from these abuses.

-Intensive farming of geese and ducks for down production results in massive water and resource consumption .
-In addition, down processing and treatment require the use of chemicals .
-In humid conditions, down loses its insulating properties and often needs to be treated with water-repellent agents, which often contain PFAS, perennial pollutants with serious environmental consequences.
+The intensive farming of geese and ducks for down production leads to massive consumption of water and resources.
+Additionally, the processing and treatment of down require the use of chemicals.
+In wet conditions, down loses its insulating properties and often needs to be treated with water-repellent agents, which frequently contain PFAS, persistent pollutants with serious environmental consequences.

 While some initiatives aim to regulate these practices and improve the traceability of down, they remain insufficient to guarantee a reduced ecological and ethical impact.

 Recycled down comes from old items containing feathers and down, such as pillows, duvets, or clothing.
-Once collected, these feathers are carefully washed, steam-sanitized, and then dried before reuse.
-This process ensures a clean filling that meets hygienic requirements.
+Once collected, these feathers are carefully washed, steam disinfected, then dried before being reused.
+This process ensures clean filling that meets hygiene requirements.

 Using recycled down helps reduce the carbon footprint of our clothing.
-Its environmental impact is lower than that of virgin down : a 33% reduction in CO₂e emissions per kilogram of insulation compared to new duck down, according to one outdoor textile manufacturer.
-This is why some outdoor brands favor it, considering it a more responsible alternative.
+Its environmental impact is lower than that of virgin down: a 33% reduction in CO₂e emissions per kilogram of insulation compared to new duck down, according to an outdoor textile manufacturer.
+That is why some outdoor brands favor it, considering it a more responsible alternative.

-However, for this solution to be truly effective, a genuine collection and sorting system must be developed .
-The more products there are containing recycled down and the more consumers recycle their old items, the less waste will end up in landfill, thus extending the life cycle of the materials already extracted.
+However, for this solution to be truly effective, a genuine collection and sorting system must be developed.
+The more products containing recycled down there are and the more consumers recycle their old items, the less waste will end up in landfills, thus extending the life cycle of already extracted materials.

-Recycled down therefore helps reduce waste and limit the demand for new down, but remains an indirect support for the down industry .
-Its environmental impact is certainly less than that of virgin down, but it does not offer a completely detachable solution to the ethical problems linked to animal exploitation.
+Recycled down therefore helps to reduce waste and limit the demand for new down, but it remains an indirect support to the down industry.
+Its environmental impact is certainly lower than that of virgin down, but it does not offer a solution completely detached from the ethical issues related to animal exploitation.
 In comparison, synthetic wadding, and more specifically recycled wadding, presents a more virtuous alternative.

-While feathers have long dominated the thermal insulation market, wadding has evolved to offer equal, if not superior, performance.
-Unlike down, wadding remains effective even in wet conditions , making it an ideal choice for outdoor adventures.
-It is more durable over time, more resistant to wear and tear , and does not leak through the seams of clothing, a common problem with down.
+While down feathers have long dominated the thermal insulation market, wadding has evolved to offer equivalent or even superior performance.
+Unlike down, wadding remains effectiveeven in damp conditions, making it an ideal choice for outdoor adventures.
+More durable over time, it resists wear better and does not escape through clothing seams, a common problem with down.

-Recycled wadding is made from recycled polyester fibers , usually obtained from PET plastic bottles.
-Its manufacturing process reduces the extraction of fossil resources , while providing insulating properties comparable to those of down.
-At Lagoped, we chose this material because it embodies our values: a high-performance, sustainable product in line with our environmental commitments.
+Recycled wadding is made from recycled polyester fibers, generally obtained from PET plastic bottles.
+Its manufacturing process helps reduce the extraction of fossil resources, while offering insulating properties comparable to down.
+At Lagoped, we chose this material because it embodies our values: a high-performance, durable product aligned with our environmental commitments.

 The Lagoped brand uses recycled wadding, made in Germany and Slovakia.
-A responsible alternative to animal down, which showcases European know-how .
+A responsible alternative to animal down, highlighting European craftsmanship.

-G-LOFT® insulation is distinguished by its innovative synthetic fiber developed by Austrian manufacturer Goldeck Textil.
-Designed to combine the benefits of natural down with the durability of synthetic fibers, this high-tech material is ultra-lightweight, breathable, and high-performance, even in cold and wet conditions.
+G-LOFT® insulation stands out as an innovative synthetic fiber developed by the Austrian manufacturer Goldeck Textil.
+Designed to combine the benefits of natural down with the durability of synthetic fibers, this high-tech material is ultra-lightweight, breathable, and effective even in cold and wet conditions.

-One of the major advantages of G-LOFT® is its unique spiral hollow fiber structure, inspired by the polar bear's fur.
-This design effectively traps body heat while optimizing air circulation to prevent overheating and moisture buildup .
-Unlike down, the synthetic fibers of G-LOFT® do not absorb moisture, ensuring high thermal performance even in humid environments.
-In addition, thanks to its "memory effect," the insulation retains its loft for a long time and always returns to its original shape after compression, providing consistent and reliable thermal insulation over time.
+One of the major strengths of G-LOFT® lies in its unique spiral hollow fiber structure, inspired by polar bear fur.
+This design allows it to effectively trap body heat while optimizing air circulation to prevent overheating and moisture buildup.
+Unlike down, G-LOFT® synthetic fibers do not absorb moisture, ensuring high thermal performance even in damp environments.
+Additionally, thanks to its "memory effect," the insulation maintains its loft over time and always regains its original shape after compression, providing consistent and reliable thermal insulation.

-The thermal efficiency of a G-LOFT® insulated garment depends on several factors: the garment's design, the quality of the fibers, and especially the density of the filling, measured in grams per square meter (g/m²).
+The thermal efficiency of a G-LOFT® insulated garment depends on several factors: the garment design, fiber quality, and especially the filling density, measured in grams per square meter (g/m²).
 The higher the density, the warmer the garment.
 There are several levels of insulation:

-At Lagoped, our HEYDO2 down jacket goes even further with a 200 g/m² G-LOFT® filling, ensuring exceptional insulation against the cold.
-This higher weight makes it optimal protection for harsh winter conditions, whether for mountain expeditions, high-altitude bivouacs or freezing days in the great outdoors.
-To guarantee both warmth and freedom of movement, the distribution of the filling is optimized: a higher density in the torso to preserve body heat, and a lower weight in the arms to promote mobility and moisture wicking.
+At Lagoped, our HEYDO2 down jacket goes even further with a 200 g/m² G-LOFT® filling, providing exceptional insulation against the cold.
+This higher weight makes it optimal protection for harsh winter conditions, whether for mountain expeditions, high-altitude bivouacs, or freezing days in the wild.
+To ensure both warmth and freedom of movement, the filling distribution is optimized: a higher density in the torso area to preserve body heat, and a lighter weight in the arms to promote mobility and moisture wicking.

 Responsible and sustainable insulation

 In addition to its thermal performance, G-LOFT® is an ethical and responsible alternative to animal down fillings.
-Its robustness and resistance to washing also make it a sustainable choice, designed to accompany adventurers season after season without compromising performance.
+Its durability and resistance to washing also make it a sustainable choice, designed to accompany adventurers season after season without loss of performance.

-Made 100% in Europe , G-LOFT® is a responsible alternative to traditional fillings.
-It contains no animal materials, is fully recyclable, and is suitable for allergy sufferers.
-It is one of the highest-performing insulators on the market, ideal for outdoor clothing designed to face the elements without compromising on lightness, warmth, and breathability.
+100% made in Europe, G-LOFT® is a responsible alternative to traditional fillings.
+It contains no animal materials, is fully recyclable, and is suitable for people with allergies.
+It is one of the most efficient insulators on the market, ideal for outdoor clothing designed to face the elements without compromising on lightness, warmth, and breathability.

 The HEYDO2 down jacket is a technical piece designed to accompany adventurers in cold weather.
-Its padding is made of recycled polyester , sourced from used plastic bottles.
-The outer and inner fabric is made of regenerated polyamide , sourced from fishing nets, rugs and carpets.
-Its assembly in Poland guarantees entirely European production .
+Its padding is made of recycled polyester, coming from used plastic bottles.
+The outer and inner fabric is made of regenerated polyamide, sourced from fishing nets, rugs, and carpets.
+Its assembly in Poland ensures an entirely European production.

-Additionally, the production of the down jacket emits 5.04 kg CO2-Eq, or 89.92% less particle emissions than a down jacket with the same properties.
-This environmental performance could put recycled down jacket manufacturers to shame.
+Moreover, the manufacturing of the down jacket emits 5.04 kg CO2-Eq, which is -89.92% particle emissions compared to a down jacket with the same properties.
+An environmental performance that could make recycled down jacket manufacturers pale.

-The CORUJA down jacket shares the same principle, but with a few differences.
-Its recycled polyester outer fabric is windproof and water-repellent, while its ultra-breathable wadding ensures rapid moisture wicking.
-Its stretch fabric inserts and quilted interior guarantee optimal comfort.
+The CORUJA down jacket is based on the same principle but with some differences.
+Its outer fabric made of recycled polyester is windproof and water-repellent, while its ultra-breathable wadding ensures quick moisture evacuation.
+Its panels in stretch fabric and its quilted interior guarantee optimal comfort.

 The choice between down and wadding depends on individual priorities.
-Down is valued for its lightness and compressibility, while wadding is favored for its durability, water resistance, and ease of care.
-In outdoor pursuits such as skiing, hiking, or mountaineering, these qualities are essential.
+Down is valued for its lightness and compressibility, while wadding is preferred for its durability, water resistance, and ease of care.
+In outdoor activities like skiing, hiking, or mountaineering, these qualities are essential.

-Where possible, we encourage the use of recycled wadding, an alternative that conserves resources while ensuring high thermal performance.
-If you do choose a down product, make sure it has a certification that guarantees animal-friendly production, such as the Responsible Down Standard (RDS) , the Traceable Down Standard (TDS) or Downpass 2017.
+Whenever possible, we encourage the use of recycled wadding, an alternative that preserves resources while ensuring high thermal performance.
+If you still choose a down product, make sure it has certification guaranteeing animal-friendly production, such as the Responsible Down Standard (RDS), the Traceable Down Standard (TDS), or Downpass 2017.

-Choosing your clothes consciously also means choosing a way of consuming that respects nature and those who inhabit it.
-At Lagoped, we've made our choice.
-And you?
+Choosing your clothes consciously also means choosing a consumption mode that respects nature and its inhabitants.
+At Lagoped, we have made our choice.
+What about you?